DevKrishnasai/makefolio/README.md

 ![MERN Stack](https://img.shields.io/badge/MERN-Stack-blue) ![Firebase](https://img.shields.io/badge/Firebase-Integration-yellow)

-Makfolio is a portfolio maker application built using the MERN stack (MongoDB, Express.js, React.js, Node.js) and Firebase.
+makefolio is a portfolio maker application built using the MERN stack (MongoDB, Express.js, React.js, Node.js) and Firebase.
 This application allows users to create and manage their portfolios efficiently and host them globally without any other deployments.

 ## 📚 Table of Contents